ShichengDai/5C22_Assignment3/README.md

 | GT12 | 172.56              | 0.034092204   | 14.67344924    | 0.000587343  | 32.31107911   |

 As shown here are some output alpha maps.
-The fisrt pair is the comparison between the output for GT04 and its ground truth.
-It seems that if there is a solid background, then Bayesian matting will not act properly in some complex areas(hairs or considering the transparence).
+The first pair is the comparison between the output for GT04 and its ground truth.
+It seems that if there is a solid background, then Bayesian matting will not act properly in some complex areas(hairs or considering the transparency).

 <img src="Bayes_Output\GT04.png" width="350" >  <img src="Image_Source\Ground_Truth\GT04.png" width="350" >